postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 Partner invites must be accepted by the email ID you provide when inviting the individual.
 If a partner would like to use a different email ID, or if an invite was mistakenly sent, you can [revoke the invite](/docs/administration/managing-your-team/managing-your-team/#managing-invitations) and send a new one.

-> Partners will sign in to your team with a Postman password, even if your team is restricted to signing in with [SSO](/docs/administration/sso/intro-sso/).
+> Partners will sign in to your team with a Postman username and password, even if your team is restricted to signing in with [SSO](/docs/administration/sso/intro-sso/).

 Workspace Admins and Partner Managers can invite team members to Partner Workspaces.